Clumps in High-Redshift Galaxies: Mass Scaling and Radial Trends from JADES: Results

 In contrast, the Gini coefficient ($G$), a non-parametric measure of flux concentration, correlates strongly with clump number.
 Galaxies with $G \gtrsim 0.7$ contain up to $\sim$4 to 7 clumps on average, while those with $G \lesssim 0.5$ host fewer than two.
 We focus on Gini because it is less sensitive to noise and segmentation uncertainties than other non-parametric indicators such as $M_{20}$ or asymmetry.
 Although high Gini values are often associated with central concentration, in our sample they more commonly reflect spatially distinct bright regions rather than smooth bulges.
 Visual inspection confirms that many high-Gini galaxies exhibit fragmented, asymmetric light distributions, not compact spheroids.
 Also, the observed trends with S\'ersic index and Gini coefficient are consistent across both stellar mass bins.

 To separate redshift-driven effects from intrinsic structure, we analyze clump counts at fixed S\'ersic index and redshift (Appendix~\ref{sec:app_gini_test}).
 The positive trend with Gini persists in all bins, while the clump--redshift relation largely reflects the underlying evolution of Gini itself.
 This suggests that clumpiness is more directly tied to internal structural diversity than to redshift alone.
 Among commonly used structural metrics, the Gini coefficient emerges as the most reliable predictor of substructure richness in high-redshift galaxies.
+In addition, to verify that this correlation is not driven by a mathematical artifact, we performed a mock test in Appendix~\ref{sec:app_gini_test} using synthetic galaxies composed of multiple identical Gaussian clumps at fixed total flux.
+The resulting Gini coefficients show no systematic dependence on clump number, confirming that the observed trend with Gini reflects intrinsic substructure contrast rather than pixel flux inequality.